 I am not formally trained in nutritional science or fitness, but I have learned a thing or two about what works and what doesn’t as you’re making your way from morbidly obese to fit and healthy.
 And at least equally importantly I have learned that living authentically, by no one else’s rules but my own, brings me immeasurable happiness and pleasure, which is actually the secret to a healthy mind and body.

 So now I get to have this fantastic life in this not-too-bad body because I decided that I wasn’t put on this earth to be fat and miserable.
-I learned and created strategies (in the book I refer to them as “Rules”) that I use every day to help me manage my environment and implement my goals.
+I learned and created strategies that I use every day to help me manage my environment and implement my goals.

 So my story is one of realizing my own potential, but it’s also very much about how to find your own.
 I want to help you unleash your own hidden potential so that you can become a fierce agent for change within your own life and redirect the trajectory of your family’s health and wellness.